 The major element of the Annual Action Plan is the development of a plan for the redevelopment of the Northwest Area.
 A Redevelopment Advisory Team has been organized by the Owensboro Community Development Department to work with staff to create the Northwest Redevelopment Plan.
 All of the Advisory Team members live within or own businesses or property within the NRSA and are active in the community.
 The eight (8) member Advisory Team will also be active during the Plan Implementation over the next four (4) years by assisting in clarification of Plan objectives and communicating with their neighbors about the status of the implementation.
-A Citizens Advisory Committee for Community Development meeting was held as a public meeting via video teleconference Chambers on February 25, 2021 in order to obtain input from the public concerning the general direction and refinement of possible projects as established by the Northwest Redevelopment Advisory Team.
-A second public meeting conducted by the Citizens Advisory Committee for Community Development was held on April 8, 2021 and the first draft of the 2021-2022 Annual Action Plan was presented as well as an opportunity for the public to present projects or provide information for the Plan.
-A final public meeting was held on May 4, 2021 for formal approval by the Owensboro Board of Commissioners.
-The City Commission approved the recommended Northwest Redevelopment Plan at a public meeting on May 4, 2021 with (Municipal Order #18-2021).
+A Citizens Advisory Committee for Community Development meeting was held as a public meeting on February 24, 2022 in order to obtain input from the public concerning the general direction and refinement of possible projects as established by the Northwest Redevelopment Advisory Team.
+A second public meeting conducted by the Citizens Advisory Committee for Community Development was held on April 7, 2022 and the first draft of the 2022-2023 Annual Action Plan was presented as well as an opportunity for the public to present projects or provide information for the Plan.
+The 2022-2023 Annual Action Plan draft was then presented at a public meeting in commission chambers to the Owensboro Board of Commissioners on April 12.A final public meeting was held on May 3, 2022 for formal approval by the Owensboro Board of Commissioners.
+The City Commission approved the recommended Northwest Redevelopment Plan at a public meeting on May 3, 2022 with (Municipal Order # -2022).
 The Grass Roots nature of this process has created a document that takes the vision, priorities and dreams of the residents who live in the neighborhood and converts them into specific actions and projects based on available resources to significantly revitalize the area within a five (5) year period.
 Additionally, all low-income housing and service providers have been made aware of the opportunity for public input during the process.